austral/specification/src/04-types.md

 ## Type Equality

-Type equality is structural, except for records and unions, which use nominal equality.
+Type equality is structural, except for records and disjunctions, which use nominal equality.

 ## Built-in Types